hyperledger/fabric/docs/source/smartcontract/smartcontract.md

 abbreviations:

 * Lifecycle system chaincode (LSCC) runs in all peers to handle package signing, install, instantiate, and upgrade chaincode requests.
-You can read more about the LSCC implements this [process](../chaincode4noah.html#chaincode-lifecycle).
+You can read more how about the LSCC implements this [process](../chaincode4noah.html#chaincode-lifecycle).